-The Association General Rules apply at all events we go to, including most club racing as we are all members of the association at all times; Sectional Rules (as in this book) apply at Nationals plus other events, e.g. regionals, as sanctioned by the section committee.
-Sectional rules do not apply at clubs, unless the clubs wish them to and it is entirely the club's choice either way.
+The Association General Rules apply at all events we go to, including most club racing as we are all members of the association at all times.
+Section rules (as in this book) apply at Nationals plus other events, e.g. regional's, as sanctioned by the section committee.
+Section rules do not apply at clubs, unless the clubs wish them to and it is entirely the club's choice either way.